oudeismetis/missed-moment/README.md

         cd /home/pi/missed-moment
         python3 missed-moment.py
     ```
-1. Missed moment is ready for use, push the button to save a moment!
+1. missed-moment is ready for use, push the button to save a moment!

 ## Production Install (TODO - Work in progress)